CJY0208/react-router-cache-route/README.md

 Use `when` prop to decide when you need to use the cache, the optional value is [`forward`, `back`, `always`] , `forward` default

-Use `className` prop for adding customer style to cache wrapper component
+Use `className` prop for adding custom style to cache wrapper component

 ```javascript
 import React from 'react'